Marcos-Fernando/AnnoTEP/README.md

 * Classification of lineages belonging to the Copia and Gypsy superfamilies.
 * Classification of Helitrons into autonomous and non-autonomous.
 * Optimisation of repetitive sequence masking.
-* Generation of transposable element (TE) classification reports.
+* Generation of TE classification reports.
 * Creation of repeat landscape plots, histograms, and phylogenetic trees of LTR lineages.

 <br>